How Do We Know What God Is Telling Us?

 Obey your leaders and submit to them, for they keep watch over your souls as those who will give an account.
 Let them do this with joy and not with grief, for this would be unprofitable for you.
 Hebrews 13:17 (NASB)

-In addition, we have a responsibility to speak into the lives of the other people in our local church and those we are discipling.
+In addition, we have a responsibility to speak into the lives of the other people in our local church and to those we are discipling.

-Every person has this job.
+Every person has this responsibility.
 God makes us all competent counselors, as long as we are feeding on the Word of God, listening to the Spirit, and are properly related in a local church.

 Such confidence we have through Christ toward God.
 5 Not that we are adequate in ourselves to consider anything as coming from ourselves, but our adequacy is from God, 6 who also made us adequate as servants of a new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.
 2 Corinthians 3:4-6 (NASB)